Disagreeing With Missionaries Turns To Meeting In the Middle

 Three times in the past few years I have spoken to missionaries for The Church of Jesus Christ of Latter-day Saints.
 All three of those times I left out of the conversation that I had once been a member of the church.
 I wanted to know the currently beliefs around Lamanite identity and the darkened skin curse issue without them feeling inhibited or defensive.
 I wanted to know what they teach about my people.
 I focused on being cordial and kind.
 They were kind in return.
 Even if I disagreed on theology regarding Native American and Indigenous identity, it was always a polite conversation.

 May 19, 2021 I was out for a run.
 At the half-way point is a large pond with a paved walkway that circles it.
 I was on my way around the pond and starting to turn back towards home when I saw three missionaries for the church sitting at a picnic table talking.
 I stopped when they said hi.
-I expressed sadness about the car accident from the day before which had killed two missionaries, and asked if they were doing ok.
-It had happened only an hour away, and I knew they likely knew them.
+I expressed sadness about the car accident from the day before which had killed two missionaries and asked if they were doing ok.
+It had happened only an hour away and I knew they likely knew those who had passed.
 We chatted for a minute and they said they were doing ok.

 I paused and looked at everyone, I expressed concern over sharing anything.
 I didn’t want to have a conversation like this.
 One benefit I quickly realized of not telling missionaries I was once a member is that questions like this would never happen.
 I admit, I was not prepared.
 I don’t talk to active members about why I left.
 I told the missionaries I didn’t want to cause any problems with their own faith as it is a personal journey.
 I told them I was fine not sharing and asked them if they really wanted to know.
 All three of them agreed nothing could shake their faith and that they would like to know.